Fact Check: Viral Message Claiming Civic Bodies Spray Chemicals To Kill Coronavirus Is Fake

 Fact Check:

-The 'Press Information Bureau Fact Check' Twitter account, which is responsible for debunking fake news related to government policies and schemes, has denied the claims of the viral message
+The claim is false.
+The ‘Press Information Bureau Fact Check’ Twitter account, which is responsible for debunking fake news related to government policies and schemes, has denied this viral message and tweeted.

-"Amidst #Coronavirusoutbreak, misinformation on CV Vaccine gas spread out through Airplanes is circulating on social media.
-NO such action has been planned out by the Indian Government," their tweet reads.
+‘Amidst #Coronavirusoutbreak, misinformation on CV Vaccine gas spread out through Airplanes is circulating on social media.
+NO such action has been planned out by the Indian Government,’ their tweet reads.

 No such notice has been issued by the BBMP (municipal body in Bengaluru) The Karnataka Health department has also not mentioned any such measures in their press briefings that are regularly held to contain the coronavirus.

 Janasnehi-Karnataka, the official Twitter account of the public relations department of the state of Karnataka, has also denied the claim.
-"Kindly do not believe in any rumour until it is issued from the authentic officials as circular," they tweeted.
+‘Kindly do not believe in any rumour until it is issued from the authentic officials as circular,’ they tweeted.

 BBMP Mayor M Goutham Kumar also tweeted that no such orders have been passed by the administrative body.